Heaven Is Not What I Did Yesterday

 And so, raised under these influences, I hesitate.
-Even with a father who presumed I could be great at whatever I liked, I still asked of myself and others, Who am I to claim I could do these things? and, Do you think I could?
+Even with a father who presumed I could be great at whatever I liked, I still asked of myself and others, Who am I, to claim I could do these things? and, Do you think I could just do it?

-Literature says, people either wallow dramatically, or just get on with it.
+Literature says: Either wallow dramatically, or just get on with it.

 It wasn't always like this.